oracle-livelabs/oci/oci-vision-defect-detection/label-data/label-data.md

    ![Creation of Data Labeling dataset - 3](../images/create_dataset3.png)

-7. Add a new label called 'pipe' by typing it in the label box, and click **Next**.
+7. Add a new label called 'rust' by typing it in the label box, and click **Next**.

    ![Creation of Data Labeling dataset - 4](../images/create_dataset4.png)